Bayesian Analysis of the Neutron Star Equation of State and Model Comparison: Insights from PSR J0437+4715, PSR

 \subsection{GW170817}

-Gravitational-wave observations of merging neutron stars with LIGO and Virgo allow us to measure their tidal deformability, which gives information about the dense-matter equation of state.
+Gravitational wave observations of merging neutron stars with LIGO and Virgo allow us to measure their tidal deformability, which gives information about the dense-matter EoS.
 The GW170817 event, a binary neutron star merger with component masses ranging from 1.17 to 1.6~$M_\odot$, has led to many studies of neutron star properties~\cite{Abbott:2017vwq}.
-In this work, we use the publicly available posterior distributions of the tidal deformabilities from GW170817, provided by the LIGO–Virgo Collaboration\footnote{LVK Collaboration,~\href{https://dcc.ligo.org/LIGO-P1800115/public}{https://dcc.ligo.org/LIGO-P1800115/public}}, as constraints on the equation of state.
+In this work, we use the publicly available posterior distributions of the tidal deformabilities from GW170817, provided by LIGO–Virgo Collaboration\footnote{LVK Collaboration,~\href{https://dcc.ligo.org/LIGO-P1800115/public}{https://dcc.ligo.org/LIGO-P1800115/public}}, as constraints on the EoS.